watch-connectivity/react-native-watch-connectivity/README.md

 ### Link

+Note: this library now supports autolinking for RN 0.60+

 First of all you'll need to link the library to your iOS project.
 You can do this automatically by using:

 ```bash